Data-Driven Amazon Ad Optimization: The Ultimate Guide

 Understanding Spend Profile by Campaign Type

 Sellers are often caught up in the dilemma of choosing between auto campaigns and manual targeting.
-While auto campaigns are great for search engine optimization and negative keyword targeting, manual campaigns provide more control over specific keywords and daily budget allocation.
+Sellers are often caught up in the dilemma of choosing between auto campaigns and manual targeting.
+The main difference is that auto campaigns are great for search engine optimization and negative targeting, while manual campaigns provide more control over specific keywords and daily budget allocation.

 Sponsored Products (SP)